retrozinndev/JSONutils/README.md

 ## How it works
 JSONutils Library's focus is the `JSON` class.
 Make use of the main class for reading and writing JSONs.
-Refer to the [Wiki(docs)](https://github.com/retrozinndev/JSONutils/wiki) to learn more how JSON utils work.
+Please refer to the [Wiki](https://github.com/retrozinndev/JSONutils/wiki) to learn more how JSONutils work.

 ### Classes